TOP IDEAS FOR WEEKEND BREAKS IN EUROPE

 3. BILBAO, SPAIN

 Sticking with Spain but feeling like a different world, let alone a different country, Bilbao is an attack on the senses.
 In a good way, of course.
 The Basque culture has often been sketched as rebellious and spirited, and this is more than apparent in the lively city of Bilbao!
 I’m not saying expect a fight with a local, I’m saying they don’t do things like everyone else, and it certainly is refreshing.
-If you fancy a weekend trip in Europe of stimulating proportions where your viewpoints are challenged and new passions are planted, Bilbao will accomplish all of that.
+If you fancy a weekend break in Europe of stimulating proportions where your viewpoints are challenged and new passions are planted, Bilbao will accomplish all of that.